You’ve found the definitive Minelab Excalibur II review.

 The coil efficiently provides a fast target response.
 A dismountable plastic casing protects it from being damaged by rocks or uneven surfaces.

-The Minelab Excalibur II has multiple operating frequencies with its BBS technology.
+The Minelab Excalibur II has multiple frequencies with its BBS technology.
 It operates on 17 frequencies ranging from 1,5 kHz to 25,5 kHz.
 Minelab’s unique Broad Band Spectrum technology (BBS) offers excellent performance on the beach and in many different underwater environments.

 The most significant benefit of the multi-frequency technology is that it can accurately pick up possible targets even at a maximum depth, regardless of soil mineralization and other metallic and non-valuable objects found in the same area.